nickf1227/TN-Bench/README.md

 - **Pool Read Benchmark**: The script performs four runs of the read benchmark using `dd` with varying thread counts.
 We are using `/dev/null` as out output file, so RAM speed may be relevant.
 The data is read in 1M chunks from a dataset with a 1M record size.
 For each thread, the previously written 20G of data is read.
 This scales with the number of threads, so a system with 16 Threads would have read 320G of data.

 **NOTE:** ZFS ARC will also be used and will impact your results.
 This may be undesirable in some circumstances, and the `zfs_arc_max` can be set to `1` (which means 1 byte) to prevent ARC from caching.
 Setting it back to `0` will restore the default behavior, but the system will need to be restarted!

+I have tested several permutations of file sizes on a dozen systems with varying amount of storage types, space, and RAM.
+Eventually settled on the current behavior for several reasons.
+Primarily, I wanted to reduce the impact of, but not REMOVE the ZFS ARC, since in a real world scenario, you would be leveraging the benefits of ARC caching.
+However, in order to avoid insanely unrealistic results, I needed to use file sizes that saturate the ARC completely.
+I believe this gives us the best data possible.

 Example of `arcstat -f time,hit%,dh%,ph%,mh% 10` running while the benchmark is running.
 <img src="https://github.com/user-attachments/assets/4bdeea59-c88c-46b1-b17a-939594c4eda1" width="50%" />